Monte Carlo Doualiya: Capital

-From 1996 to 2012, the radio was a subsidiary of the Radio France Internationale group, an independent national programming company until 2008 when it joined the Audiovisuel extérieur de la France.
+From 1996 to 2012, the radio was a subsidiary of the Radio France Internationale group, an independent national programming company, until 2008 when it joined the Audiovisuel Extérieur de la France.

-Since 2012, Monte Carlo Doualiya has been a subsidiary of the national programming company France Médias Monde (formerly Audiovisuel extérieur de la France), 100% owned by the French State via the State Participation Agency (APE).
+Since 2012, Monte Carlo Doualiya has been a subsidiary of the national programming company France Médias Monde (formerly Audiovisuel Extérieur de la France), 100% owned by the French State via the State Participation Agency (APE).

 Budget

 From 1996 to 2012, the radio station was a subsidiary of the Radio France Internationale group, from which it received its budget.
-Since 2012, it has been a subsidiary of France Médias Monde (formerly Audiovisuel extérieur de la France).
-The latter distributes its budget between its channels: France 24, Radio France Internationale and Monte Carlo Doualiya.
+Since 2012, it was a subsidiary of France Médias Monde (formerly Audiovisuel extérieur de la France).
+The latter distributes its budget between its channels: France 24, Radio France Internationale, and Monte Carlo Doualiya.

-In 2005, the budget of RMC Middle East was 11 million euros, financed by its parent company, Radio France Internationale, and the Ministry of Foreign Affairs.

 Seat

-The radio's headquarters were located in the Palais de la Scala, at 1 avenue Henry Dunant in Monaco.
+The radio station's headquarters were formerly located in the Palais de la Scala, 1 avenue Henry Dunant in Monaco.

-After becoming a subsidiary of Radio France Internationale in 1996, RMC Moyen-Orient moved to the Maison de la Radio located at 116 avenue du Président-Kennedy ^{in} the 16th arrondissement of Paris.
+After becoming a subsidiary of Radio France Internationale in 1996, RMC Moyen-Orient relocated to the Maison de la Radio located at 116 avenue du Président-Kennedy in the 16th arrondissement of Paris.

-In February 2013, Monte Carlo Doualiya and Radio France Internationale are moving to join France 24 in the France Médias Monde building (then named Audiovisuel extérieur de la France) in Issy-les-Moulineaux, in Hauts-de-Seine.
+In February 2013, Monte Carlo Doualiya and Radio France Internationale moved to the France 24 in the France Médias Monde building (then known as Audiovisuel extérieur de la France) in Issy-les-Moulineaux, in Hauts-de-Seine.